NSKomodo/JTSidePanels/README.md

 # JTSidePanels
-Reveal side view controllers with pure Swift 2.0 code.
+Reveal side view controllers with pure Swift 2.0 code on iOS.
 JTSidePanels is a UIViewController container designed for presenting a center panel with revealable side panels - one to the left and one to the right.
 This is a Swift 2.0 port of the amazing JASidePanels project found at https://github.com/gotosleep/JASidePanels/.

 Usage
 ---